Zaggyy/snatch/README.md

 Run the script: `python src/main.py -h`
 ## Additional info
-This project is mostly a learning experience for me.
-I don't have much experience wit Python threads.
+This project is mostly a learning experience for me as I don't have much experience with Python threads.

 If you see anything you'd like to add, feel free to create a pull request or open an issue.